cgardn/cgardn.github.io/_posts/2020-04-09-Remote-form-submission-in-Rails...?.md

-    - I don't expect to find everything in one convenient place, but most of the blogs I found about JS in Rails just kind-of-sort-of tell you how to use respond_to to make a basic API response, with no details about how Rails views interact with Javascript, where *.js files in various places are run and what functions are available in what place, or anything I needed to know to add JS flavor to my bland Rails soup.
-Given the popularity of Rails at bootcamps over the last decade, I have a sneaking suspicion that most of them are some kind of homework assignment: hastily prepared, missing key information, and usually hosted on Medium (ew again).
+    - I don't expect to find everything in one convenient place, but most of the blogs I found about JS in Rails just kind-of-sort-of tell you how to use respond_to to make a basic API response, with no details about how Rails views interact with Javascript, where *.js files are supposed to go and what JS functions are available in what place, or anything I needed to know to add JS flavor to my bland Rails soup.
+Given the popularity of Rails at bootcamps over the last decade, I have a sneaking suspicion that most of these incomplete posts are some kind of homework assignment: hastily prepared, missing key information, and usually hosted on Medium (ew again).

   - ### Assumed expert knowledge